+In this course you will learn how to interpret the new EU Corporate Sustainability Reporting Directive (CSRD).
 Governmental agencies have a social responsibility to reduce environmental impact to a minimum.
 In order to reach the European goal of 57% reduction in CO2- equivalents in 2030 and move towards a more circular economy, the European Union is implementing new laws and regulations to hold large organizations accountable for their emissions and broader impact.
-In this course you will learn how to interpret the new EU Corporate Sustainability Reporting Directive (CSRD), what impact this will have on corporate strategy and business opportunities as well as how technology can be used to measure and manage circular performance in supply chains.

 Business models that rely on mass consumption and end with mass disposal (waste) will come to an end.
 Organizations will need to produce less, while providing more people with their products due to the rise of world population.
 Organizations will need to keep control of their products, so valuable materials will return when products are at an end of life phase, and organizations will need to make well built, maintenance low, easy to repair products.
 This all whilst operating within the social foundation and ecological ceiling of society, so organizations create a safe and just space for humanity.
 In order to fully understand the impact of an organization, organizations need to include impact through the whole value chain.
 From mining raw materials through end-of-life phase, everything has ESG aspects for which an organization must be in control.